UV Glue vs Epoxy in High Heat: Which Survives?

 Above 200°C Not suitable Novolac or bismaleimide-modified epoxy

 For true high-heat performance — engine components, industrial processing equipment, power electronics, or any application with sustained temperatures above 120°C — high-temperature epoxy is the appropriate technology.
-UV adhesive can address moderate elevated-temperature requirements with the right formulation but does not match epoxy’s ceiling.
+UV adhesive can address moderate elevated-temperature requirements with the right formulation, but it does not match epoxy’s ceiling.
+Where the temperature range itself is ambiguous, our guide to what temperature range actually defines high-temperature epoxy resin performance walks through how substrate, load, and cycling all shift the practical threshold.

 For specific recommendations on adhesive selection for elevated-temperature applications, Contact Our Team with details on your peak and continuous service temperatures.